 Moreover, with cloud services becoming industry standards, switching to a virtual contact centre is only a matter of time.

 A study in the Harvard Business Review discovered that “across industries, 81% of all customers attempt to take care of matters themselves before reaching out to a live representative.”

 This continues to align with the increasing demand of self-service options by customers.
 These include AI-enabled chatbots for quick FAQs, IVR systems with voice recognition software to assist in all sorts of customer queries, and many more.

 While automation has swept across almost every industry, contact centres have always been wary of complete automation.
 This is because, when it comes to quality service, the human touch still reigns supreme.
 But, the advantages and benefits of automated tools cannot be ignored.
 Thus, while automation is ‘in’ right now, the hybrid model of man and machine for contact centres is gaining popularity too.

 With this guide, we covered the fundamentals of contact centres to help you set up your first contact centre with ease.
 It covers their evolution from traditional call centres to contact centres, their importance for today’s businesses, features, ability to track performance, and plenty more.

 The bottom-line is, to be able to run a contact centre successfully, you must focus on three key aspects: your team, the service, and customer experience.
 If these things are central to your process, there is no way a contact centre will fail you.

 If you have any further questions, you can always connect with our experts by clicking here.

 Ritwik is a fitness enthusiast with a bachelor’s degree in computer applications.
 He discovered his passion for storytelling while writing articles for his fitness blog.
-After which he decided to switch to full-time writing, exploring his capabilities as a professional writer.
-He is now practicing his skills as a content writer to be able to bring words to life.
+After which, he decided to switch to full-time writing, exploring his capabilities as a professional writer.
+He is now practicing his skills as a senior content writer at Acefone Software pvt ltd. to bring words to life.